Brittany is a PC gaming addict! Her favourite genres are simulation games, tycoons, RPG, city-builders, puzzles, and more!

 Industries is the expansion pack I didn’t know I needed until I bought it!
 The expansion pack adds the ability to fully customise the industrial areas in the game: farming, forest, ore and oil.
 The expansion allows you to plan the supply chain from start to finish, from harvesting to processing, storage and production, then supplying your products to your commercial zones or exporting them to other cities.
 There are also five new maps, policies and city services (finally the postal service!).

 I really enjoy playing with this pack.
-It takes some of the ideas from Park Life as far as micromanaging one aspect of the game play, but I don’t find it as clunky here; I can simply use the brush and nominate the land I want to use for farming, for example, and then plop down where I want to have my farms, my production to be, etc. and watch it operate.
+It takes some of the ideas from Park Life as far as micromanaging one aspect of the gameplay, but I don’t find it as clunky here; I can simply use the brush and nominate the land I want to use for farming, for example, and then plop down where I want to have my farms, my production to be, etc. and watch it operate.
 The industries all make significantly more money for your city if you plan them right and optimise them so you’re exporting enough goods to nearby cities.
-This pack adds on a lot of hours of game play, and you can really get into planning you industrial sector unlike ever before!
+This pack adds on a lot of hours of gameplay, and you can really get into planning your industrial sector unlike ever before!

 After Dark was the first expansion pack released for the game and it’s still my favourite.
 The expansion added on the ability to have a day and night cycle (believe it or not, prior to this, your city was only shrouded in daylight!), which also has an effect on the traffic, in addition to the visual changes.
 The pack also adds on the tourist and leisure specializations, which give you the ability to create marinas, beach attractions, hotels, clubs, bars, and more.
 Of course, tourism and leisure increase your income, so I really enjoy building up my tourist area of town (resplendent with a “red light” district, clubs, and hotels, all right next to my international airport and music festival area).